webnyman/1dv027-iot/README.md

 | USB-cable | Connects w. the computer and the power source. |
 | Temp/Humidity Sensor DHT22 (RHT03) | A sensor that measures temp and humidity |

-I bought all the components from Electro:kit and hte cost was 464 SEK.
+I bought all the components from Electro:kit and the cost was 464 SEK.

 ![My Pico](./pico.jpg)